Water: Green Infrastructure

 Yes, all undergraduate or graduate students enrolled at an eligible institution are eligible to participate.

 Yes.
-Cooperation such as this may in fact lead to more multi-disciplinary teams that can offer more comprehensive green infrastructure designs.
-However, awards will only be issued to one faculty member.
+Having more than one faculty advisor may in fact lead to more multi-disciplinary teams that can offer more comprehensive green infrastructure designs.

 Is there a recommended team size?